Warning–really long post!

 - Easy Cheesy Vegetable-Chicken Chowder—With the cooler weather, I’m excited to have soups again.
-This is one of my family’s favorites.
+This recipe is one of my family’s favorites.
 Using the pre-cooked chicken, it’s a very fast, savory meal.

 - Chicken and Broccoli Pie—With the chicken pre-cooked, I just need to defrost it the night before and it makes prepping this meal even easier.

 - Stroganoff-Style Chicken—this recipe is another family favorite.
 I prep the chicken by slicing up 3/4 lb. in its own bag.
 By thawing the night before, this is ready to go at dinnertime.

 - Chicken, Peppers, and Potatoes—yet another easy recipe (now posted here).
 Again, I just cut up the 3/4 lb. that the recipe calls for and have it ready to defrost in its own bag.

 - Chicken Soup—After slicing and dicing, I use all the little leftover bits of chicken to make chicken soup.
 We’ll eat it one night for dinner, then I freeze the leftovers for a lunch or dinner on another day.

 Do you find the Cook Once, Eat 10 Times posts helpful?
 I’m working on a ground beef winter edition to include casseroles and soups now that the weather is getting cooler.